selene-framework/installers/README.md

 -

-To know more about this installer, please visit the original source of the Composer Installers plugin at https://github.com/composer/installers
+To know more about this installer, please view the original source of the Composer Installers plugin at https://github.com/composer/installers

+## License

+The Selenia framework is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).

+**Selenia framework** - Copyright &copy; 2015 Impactwave, Lda.